pippim/pippim.github.io/index.md

 # Introduction

 Welcome to Pippim.
-A collection of questions and answers about using your computer in Linux and specifically Ubuntu.
-All the solutions are free.
- You can use them as you like.
-There are also full-fledged applications that are free for you to use as well.
+A collection of Stack Exchange questions and answers about using your computer in Linux and specifically Ubuntu.
+All the solutions are free for you. to use as you like.
+There are full-fledged applications free for you to use as well.
+You can even duplicate the Pippim website for free.
+Then **automatically convert your own Stack Exchange posts to your own website.**

 There are no ads on Pippim.
 You don't need to buy Pippim a coffee (it's already free at work!).